kamens/gae_bingo/README.md

 </pre>

-### Testing multiple results for a single experiment
+### Analyzing multiple types of results for a single experiment
 You may want to statistically examine different dimensions of an experiment's effects.
 You can do this by passing an array to the conversion_name parameter.